pro-tailwind/workshop-multi-theme-playground/workshop/exercises/03/README.md

 You can see the code for this page in the `pages/themes.jsx` file

 We'll use this page as a preview for our themes and test our implementation.
 Right now, it's actually not using any of our theming colors (we haven't implemented anything outside of the themes object).
-It's just using the "indigo" color.
+It's just using the "primary" color.

 What we want to do now is to make each of these three color spreads use our custom theme colors.